nanw1103/parallel-processing-patterns/README.md

 One could debate whether programming is for the computer to execute or for humans to write and read.
 If we look back upon the evolution of programming languages, we can see that in the last 60 years, programming languages are evolving from computer-friendly (punched card) to human-friendly (assembly, C++, Python).
-The programming languages aims to optimize for human: make read and write easier.
+The programming languages aim to optimize for human: make read and write easier.
 The computer-oriented optimization is taken care of by the compiler, programming model by each language, and OS stacks.